The Artistic Journey of Yasuo Kuniyoshi

 Kuniyoshi was thoroughly integrated into American life and the art world, but immigration law prevented him from becoming an American citizen.
 Classified an “enemy alien” after the bombing of Pearl Harbor, he remained steadfastly on the side of his adopted country during the painful war years, working with the Office of War Information to create artworks indicting Japanese atrocities.
 After the war, Kuniyoshi developed a compelling late style, with bitter subjects and paradoxically bright colors.

-The Artistic Journey of Yasuo Kuniyoshi will be a highly selective survey of the artist’s seventy best paintings and drawings, chosen from leading public and private collections in America and Japan.
-It will be the first overview of Kuniyoshi’s work in more than twenty-five years.
+The Artistic Journey of Yasuo Kuniyoshi is the first comprehensive overview of his work by a U.S. museum in more than 65 years.
+The exhibition traces Kuniyoshi’s career though 66 of his finest paintings and drawings, chosen from leading public and private collections in America and Japan.
 The guest curator is the leading Kuniyoshi scholar Tom Wolf, professor of art history at Bard College.
 Joann Moser, deputy chief curator at the Smithsonian American Art Museum, is co-curator.
 A catalogue, written by Wolf, will accompany the exhibition.

-The Artistic Journey of Yasuo Kuniyoshi is organized by the Smithsonian American Art Museum with generous support from the Fukutake Foundation and the Sara Roby Foundation.
+The Artistic Journey of Yasuo Kuniyoshi is organized by the Smithsonian American Art Museum.

 American Honda Motor Co., Inc., provided leadership support for the exhibition.